tensorflow/tfjs/demos/mnist/mnist.md

 To read the weights, we need to create a `CheckpointLoader` and point it to the manifest file.
-We then call `loader.getAllVariables()` which returns a dictionary that maps variable names to `NDArray`s.
+We then call `loader.getAllVariables()` which returns a dictionary that maps variable names to `Tensor`s.
 At that point, we are ready to write our model.
 Here is a snippet demonstrating the use of `CheckpointLoader`: